 For Great Wolf Resorts, creating engaging guest experiences, whether it is at one of the company’s resorts or on its websites, is a top priority.
 And when it comes to ensuring great experiences on Great Wolf Resort’s websites, fast page load time is a key requirement.
-With over 30 3rd party technologies, many high resolution images, and a legacy eCommerce platform, Great Wolf Lodge used to have site performance issues.
+With over 30 3rd party technologies, many high-resolution images, and a legacy eCommerce platform, Great Wolf Lodge used to have site performance issues.

-By optimizing its site for speed, including all of their digital elements, Great Wolf Lodge was able to improve site speed by 20%.
+By optimizing its site for speed, including all of its digital elements, Great Wolf Lodge was able to improve site speed by 20%.
 By doing so it experienced a whopping 18% increase in conversions.
 And those are conversions that they own entirely, not having to share with outside travel sites.